hieudd0899/swp-happy-programming/README.md

 yarn admin:dev # only admin site
 ```

-The b2c-client site should be running on http://localhost:3000.
+- The b2c-client site should be running on http://localhost:3000.
-The b2c-admin site should be running on http://localhost:3001
+- The b2c-admin site should be running on http://localhost:3001

 ## Development rules

 # Technology stack:

-node version v16.17.0
+- node version v18.17.0
-yarn: 3.2.4
+- bun: 1.1.38
-next: 12.3.1
+- next: 14.2.20
-TypeScript
+- TypeScript

 # Linter, formatter